 7. Cobots

 Cobots, short for collaborative robots, work alongside humans in a shared workspace, fostering collaboration and cooperation.
-These are typically smaller and lighter than traditional industrial robots and are built with safety features and sensors that allow them to operate safely in close proximity to humans.
+These robotics in AI are typically smaller and lighter than traditional industrial robots and are built with safety features and sensors that allow them to operate safely in close proximity to humans.
 They are used in manufacturing, healthcare, and logistics industries to enhance productivity and contribute to more efficient and flexible production processes.

 8. Autonomous Robots